Buy Now

 The EDATE function is a built-in Excel feature classified under the DATE and TIME functions category.

+It lets you retrieve a date corresponding to the same day of the month but a specified number of months in the past or future.
 The Excel EDATE function returns the serial date value, a specified number of months before or after the original start date.

 Note: